-With our unique access to the fashion industry, the College prepares students for employment through live industry projects and work placements, and provides expert career advice to students and graduates.
+With our unique access to the fashion industry, the College prepares students for employment through live industry projects and provides expert career advice to students and graduates.

 In recent years, technological developments have driven new opportunities in the sector and there is no longer such a distinct separation between fashion media and fashion retail.
 The removal of these boundaries has broadened the scope of careers available.

-Fashion media professionals now move seamlessly between roles at magazines and positions with major fashion brands and retailers, making the focus of the MA Fashion Media Practice relevant to an increasingly broad range of job opportunities.
+Fashion media professionals now move seamlessly between roles at magazines and positions with major fashion brands and retailers, making the focus of the MA Creative Direction for Fashion Media relevant to an increasingly broad range of job opportunities.
 Within fashion media specifically, the course is suitable for those keen to pursue careers as:

 - Art Directors